 As one of the eight auspicious Buddhist objects, the vase symbolizes a receptacle of blessings from the Buddha.
 The vase is a symbol of peace and harmony – if you put your Chrysanthemums in a vase – this augments your message of good wishes.
 Even empty – a lovely vase with happy colors will encourage happy times within your home.

 If you wish to insure complete good fortune to all your household, you may want to display all eight auspicious objects together to seal your intent for good times and good fortune for your home and all who inhabit it.
 The eight auspicious symbols are…

-♦ The Lotus – A symbol of purity and perfection – In Buddhism it represents the attainment of enlightenment.
+- Lotus: This is a symbol of purity and perfection – In Buddhism, it represents the attainment of enlightenment.

-♦ The Wheel – Symbol of noble truth – and a symbol of the wheel of life, it represents the Buddha’s doctrines.
+- Wheel: A symbol of noble truth.
+It is also a symbol of the wheel of life and it represents the Buddhas doctrines.

-♦ The Jar – a vase with a cover – typically holding ancestral relics (memories and power of our ancestors).
+- Jar: A vase with a cover.
+It typically holds ancestral relics or remains.
+It holds memories and the power of our ancestors.

-♦ The Double Fish – Fish are a symbol of wealth, abundance, harmony and bliss.
+- Double Fish: The fish is a symbol of wealth, abundance, harmony and bliss.
 When shown in a pair, it is a symbol of harmony between partners.